Cream-IO/starter-scss-es6/README.md

 - watch (Watches SCSS, HTML & JS and rebuilds on modification)
 - default (Builds everything, watches it, starts a web server on port 3000, opens the browser and refreshes at every file modification)

-The default gulp task can also be starter with `yarn start`.
+The default gulp task can also be starter with `yarn start` or simply with `gulp` without task specification.

 ### Assets

-You must place your assets (images, videos, sounds... etc) in the `public` directory.
+You **must** place your assets (images, videos, sounds... etc) in the `public` directory or any subdirectory.

 ### Public directory

-After running the `gulp build` task, the public directory contains the final version of your application.
+After running the `gulp build` task, the `public` directory contains the final version of your application.
-You can upload the content of this folder where you want to.
+**You can upload the content of this folder where you want to.**